How to Calculate the Right Septic Tank Size for Your Home

 Key Parts of a Septic System:

-- The Tank: This is the main part of the system where the waste breaks down and settles.
+- The Tank: The biggest part of the system, where waste decomposes and settles.

-- Pipes: These pipes carry wastewater into the septic tank and carry out the treated liquid to the drain field.
+- Pipes: Wastewater enters the septic tank through these pipes and the treated liquid flows out to the drain field.

-- Drain Field: This underground area is where the treated liquid is absorbed into the soil, completing the cleaning process.
+- Drain Field: The underground portion of the system that allows the treated liquid waste to be absorbed into the ground, finishing the treatment process.

 What to consider when choosing the size of your septic tank

-Several factors influence how much wastewater your home creates and how your septic system should be designed:
+A number of factors determine the volume of wastewater your home generates and how your septic system should be sized:

 Septic Tank Sizing Standards Around the World

-While the basics of how a septic tank works are similar across the globe, the actual sizing requirements can vary quite a bit depending on where you live.
-Different countries — and sometimes even regions within a country — follow their own rules to make sure septic systems are safe, efficient, and environmentally friendly.
+Although the principles of operation behind a septic tank are pretty much the same wherever a person goes, the fact is that the actual sizing parameters can differ significantly depending on your own location.
+Various countries — and, sometimes, even regions within a country — have their own rules in place to ensure that septic systems are safe, efficient and environmentally friendly.

 🇺🇸 United States

-In the U.S., septic tank size is usually based on the number of bedrooms in a home.
-That’s because bedrooms are used as a rough estimate of how many people might live in the house.
+In the United States, most septic tank size is based on the number of bedrooms in a house.
+That’s because bedrooms are a proxy for how many people might live in the house.
 Most states require:

 - Minimum of 1,000 gallons for homes with up to 3 bedrooms